Agarose gel electrophoresis

 10 questions in this handout

 Electrophoresis is a general term to describe a number of methods that rely on the movement and separation of charged macromolecules (proteins and nucleic acids) in an ionic solution in response to an electric field.
-The basic components of electrophoresis include the
+It is a fundamental research tool in biological research, with more than 600K publications listed in PUBMED since the first publication in the 1920s.

 1. Electric current as driving force

-2. Sample to be separated
+2. Sample to be separated by size and or charge (+/-)

-In the case of SSR gels, and assuming we have product, we will use agarose gels as preparative gels.
+In the case of SSLP gels, and assuming we have product, we will use agarose gels as preparative gels.
 We can run the gels, then cut the bands from the gels and save the product because, once we have established that we have product, we will proceed next time to denaturing polyacrylamide gels.
 Polyacrylamide gels are capable of discriminating among DNA fragments that may differ by no more than one base.

 Components of electrophoresis system